 While I’ve always known it was taken somewhere around King Street West, I simply could not remember exactly where.
 Subsequent walks around the area never revealed the locale, since that neighbourhood has been in constant flux and changed dramatically over time.
 Now, I think that the mural was probably painted over shortly after I took the picture.
 Google searches had also turned up empty.

 Anyway, I imagine you can guess where this is going.
-Here's a look at my framed print, which I quickly snapped this morning.
+Here’s a look at my framed print on our living room wall, which I quickly snapped this morning.

 Indeed, it is the very same building!